 The applicants should also be familiar with the basics of laboratory practice relevant to the applied track.

-You may apply to maximum two of the four specialisation tracks offered at the Master’s Degree Programme in Biomedical Sciences.
+You may apply to a maximum of two of the three specialisation tracks offered at the Master’s Degree Programme in Biomedical Sciences.
 The choices must be prioritized.

 Yearly 40 students will be admitted to the Master's Degree Programme on Biomedical Sciences.

 The admission committee scores the selected applicants by following application components:

 Compatibility of the background studies 0-4 p.
 (0 p. = insufficient, 1 p = sufficient relevance, 2 p. = good relevance, 3 p. = very good relevance, 4 p. =excellent relevance)

 - Previous academic success and study history 0-4 p.
 (0 p. = insufficient/not suitable, 1 p. = sufficient, 2 p. = good, 3 p. = very good, 4 p. = excellent.
-Here it should be noted, that if the applicant has already an MSc degree(s) or higher, or is already studying at University of Turku, it is not necessarily considered to be beneficial.)
+Here it should be noted, that if the applicant has already an MSc degree(s) or higher, or is already studying at the University of Turku, it is not necessarily considered to be beneficial.)